swaldman/sbt-ethereum/src/main/paradox/appendix/prerequisites.md

 Java(TM) SE Runtime Environment (build 1.8.0_172-b11)
 Java HotSpot(TM) 64-Bit Server VM (build 25.172-b11, mixed mode)
 ```
-The exact version numbers don't matter, as long as they begin with "1.8" or "11".
+The exact version number doesn't matter, as long as it begins with "11", or begins with "1.8" (and is not older than `1.8.0_101`).

 @@@ div {.tight}